kyunuya/qnote.nvim/README.md

 # qnote.nvim
-This is a global note taking plugin for Neovim, aiming to help you quickly create, delete, read, and edit notes from a single central directory.
+This is a global notepad plugin for Neovim, to quickly create, delete, read, and edit notes no matter where you are in neovim.

 ## Features
 - [x] **Open Note:** Toggle floating notepad from any neovim file